Yuvarajarul/Yuvaraj_Portfolio/README.md

 ## Projects
 ### Title: School & Student Registry Dashboard
-### Technology - MySQL server 2017, Power BI, Figma          Role -Senior Data Analyst
+### Technology - MySQL server, Power BI, Figma          Role -Senior Data Analyst
 - Student Enrolment Trends: Developed a comprehensive School Registry Dashboard to analyse and visualize student enrolment trends across multiple schools, enabling proactive resource planning and allocation.
 - Academic Performance Analysis: Implemented robust data analysis techniques to evaluate standardized test scores and academic performance metrics, empowering educational stakeholders with actionable insights for targeted improvements.
-- Resource Allocation Efficiency: Designed and implemented interactive dashboards to monitor and optimize resource allocation, enhancing operational efficiencies and ensuring equitable distribution of ducational resources
+- Resource Allocation Efficiency: Designed and implemented interactive dashboards to monitor and optimize resource allocation, enhancing operational efficiencies and ensuring equitable distribution of educational resources.
+- School Infra Dashboard: A School Infra Dashboard typically includes details on classroom and building conditions, sanitation facilities such as toilets and drinking water, digital infrastructure including computers and internet access, and sports and recreational facilities like playgrounds and equipment.
+- School Career Guidance Dashboard: The School Career Guidance Dashboard integrates comprehensive data to enhance educational outcomes and career planning.
+It tracks the training and exam attendance of over 50000 teachers, providing insights into their professional development.
+For students, it analyses academic performance for more than 1300000 Class 12 students, including pass rates, failures, and absences.

 ### Title: Lease Management Sales Analysis Dashboard
 ### Technology -SQL server 2017 ,Power BI